You love trading.

 You will be reading hundreds of trading books, spending infinite hours watching trading videos, and having a trading journal to record down your progress as a trader.

-Do sounds like hard work?
+Does it sound like hard work?

 This is the passion for trading.